odpi/egeria/open-metadata-implementation/user-interfaces/ui-admin-services/docs/user/configuring-ui-server-basic-properties.md

   (typically host and port number but must also include the initial part of the URL before "open-metadata" if defined).
   The default value is "https://localhost:8443".

 * **localServerUserId** - UserId to use for server initiated REST calls.
-The default is "OMAGServer".
+The default is "UIServer".

 * **maxPageSize** - the maximum page size that can be set on requests to the server.
 The default value is 1000.